affixalex/crowdcrunch/README.md

 I initially wanted to use the most recent Istio 1.0 snapshot but I think it is more prudent here to use the 0.8 LTS release and work with a stable foundation.
+Istio 1.0 is going to be A Big Deal(TM), but let's see what we can do today.

+Bryan Cantrill first made the observation that the modern microservice movement closely mimics the Unix philosophy.
+For those who have forgotten the Unix philosophy, it is three simple rules...

+1. Write small tools that do one thing and do it well.
+2. Write tools that work together.
+3. Write tools that communicate using text streams, because that is a universal interface.

+Rather than text streams, which are a bit dated, we're using JSON over HTTPS but the principle of small components being interconnected is not new.
+I would recommend checking out some of [Bryan Cantrill's talks](http://dtrace.org/blogs/bmc/2018/02/03/talks/) because they are very entertaining and they'll give you some great historical perspective on what is happening in computing today.

+Wouldn't it be nice if there were a query language that let us describe the shape of our desired JSON response and returned exactly the data we need?
+Yes, and that's exactly what GraphQL provides.
+Our philosophy then becomes...

+1. Write small services that do one thing and do it well.
+2. Write services that work together.
+3. Write services that communicate using GraphQL.

+How do we solve real problems using this approach?
+Let's consider the relatively standard set of business problems solved by projects such as [OFBiz](https://ofbiz.apache.org/) and [Magento](https://magento.com/).
+How can we address these problems in our brave new cloud native world?

 ## Development Environment

+### Docker for Mac

 I'm going to assume a MacOS X 10.13 environment with Homebrew installed.
 This also requires XCode to be installed, but the full setup of this environement is